YipengHu/label-reg/README.md

 ### <a name="section2-4"></a>Training
 * **Training-Step-1 (data)**:
-Get the data reader objects and some of useful information with in the readers:
+Get the data reader objects and some of useful information with the readers:

 ```python
 reader_moving_image, reader_fixed_image, reader_moving_label, reader_fixed_label = helper.get_data_readers(